-What You Eat
+Examine What You Eat

 You might also get gas from leafy greens, such as lettuce and cabbage.
 Broccoli, cauliflower and even fruits such as apples, peaches and pears can give you gas as well.
 In addition, any food high in fat can slow your digestion and allow more time for food to ferment in your digestive system.
 Even fiber, which typically aids in digestion, is a gas producer.

 Consider How You Eat

-Even when you eat a diet low in fats and other gas producers, you might still develop gas by virtue of the way you eat.
+Even when you eat a diet low in fats and other gas producers, you might still develop gas by virtue of the way you eat, according to Altru Health System.
 Every time you swallow food, you also swallow some air.
 This air builds up in your digestive system and must later be released.
 When you eat quickly, take large bites and swallow without thoroughly chewing your food, the amount of air you swallow is likely to increase.